ai-solution-eng/ai-solution-demos/ai-custom-code-assistant/README.md

 1. Install the Continue Dev extension on VS Code.

-2. Open the config file and replace the entire content of the file with the entry in the file continue_dev_config.yaml
+2. Open the config file and replace the entire content of the file with the entry in the file [continue_dev_config.yaml](https://github.com/ai-solution-eng/ai-solution-demos/blob/main/ai-custom-code-assistant/continue_dev_config.yaml)

+**NOTE : Remeber to fill/replace the correct apiBase and apikey for qwen25-coder-7b-instruct in the config yaml file**

 3. Save the configuration and you are ready.